tarberd/cmake-project-template/README.md

-# Template for proper cmake projects
+# Template for testing libraries

-Remember to change project name on file `myproject-config.cmake`.